-Alyssa Thomas helps the Connecticut Sun eliminate Caitlin Clark and the Indiana Fever from playoffs
+Alyssa Thomas helps Sun eliminate Caitlin Clark, Fever from playoffs

 UNCASVILLE, Conn.
+(AP) — Alyssa Thomas and the Connecticut Sun were happy to finally close out an opening round series at home in two games.

-(AP) — Alyssa Thomas had 19 points and 13 assists to help the Connecticut Sun sweep Caitlin Clark and the Indiana Fever out of the playoffs with an 87-81 win Wednesday night.
+Thomas had 19 points and 13 assists to help the Sun sweep Caitlin Clark and the Indiana Fever out of the playoffs with an 87-81 win Wednesday night.

+Since the league changed its playoff format in 2022 the Sun have needed to win a decisive third game on the road in the first round to advance, which they did both years.
+This time were able to do it at home.

+“Finally locked in and took advantage of homecourt advantage,” said Thomas, who had a triple-double in the Game 1 win.
+“We’re ready.
+Tested tonight and it wasn’t pretty, but that’s the nature of playoffs.
+We pulled out a gutsy win.
+We’re hungry and ready. … We’re ready for what the playoff journey is going to unfold.”

 The third-seeded Sun will now face either Minnesota or Phoenix in the semifinals which begin Sunday.

 Clark played much better in Game 2 than she did in her postseason debut Sunday.
 The AP Rookie of the Year finished with 25 points and nine assists, but it wasn’t enough.

+“Obviously it’s a tough one, especially as we climbed all the way back in and just to have our opportunities late,” Clark said.

 Aliyah Boston added 16 points and 19 rebounds.

-Boston’s layup with 2:05 left gave Indiana a 77-75 advantage but DeWanna Bonner, who was playing in her WNBA record matching 82nd playoff game to match Lindsay Whalen, answered with a 3-pointer 14 seconds later.
+Her layup with 2:05 left gave Indiana a 77-75 advantage but DeWanna Bonner, who was playing in her WNBA record matching 82nd playoff game to match Lindsay Whalen, answered with a 3-pointer 14 seconds later.

 Neither team scored on their next few possessions until Marina Mabrey hit a 3-pointer from the wing with 45.5 seconds left to give the Sun an 81-77 lead.